Former Trump aides want Beijing punished for pandemic

 The former officials also recommended that Congress should establish an independent commission of experts to study the virus’s origins.

 “As a counterweight to the [World Health Organization], this commission could provide an objective analysis of COVID-19’s origins, including both possible natural zoonotic and lab-associated origins,” the report said.
-“To highlight future U..S vulnerabilities, it could also include an all-source analysis of China‘s gain-of-function research activities and programs related to viruses, including classified R&D and military strategy and policy toward synthetic biology and viral [biological weapons] capabilities.”
+“To highlight future U.S. vulnerabilities, it could also include an all-source analysis of China‘s gain-of-function research activities and programs related to viruses, including classified R&D and military strategy and policy toward synthetic biology and viral [biological weapons] capabilities.”

 The State Department’s latest annual arms compliance report states that China has engaged in activities that raise concerns regarding possible violations of a global ban on offensive biological weapons.